-Fit the hackathon pitch story in the TIME SLOT
+Fit the hackathon pitch story in the time slot

-Tell a RELEVANT story
+Tell a relevant story

 Hackathon winner: the WHY, WHAT, HOW and WOW

-Hack the DESIGN, too
+Hack the design, too

-LESS is more.
-Less is also BRAVE
+Less is more.
+Less is also brave!

 It shows that you are capable of delivering!
-This says a lot about the team and the determination to make the thing happen.
+It says a lot about the team and the determination to make the thing happen.
 Decide on the size and features of the *possible prototype (that can be done in 48 hours) and make it.
 After your presentation, ask the jury if they would like to see the prototype and then go around with the device and show them.
-If there is time and you have managed to rehearse it, ofcourse, you can also present the solution via the working prototype.
+If there is time and you have managed to rehearse it, of course, you can also present the solution via the working prototype.
 This is going to prolong your pitch, so make sure you ask the organizers about it.

-BUSINESS model is needed for a hackathon, too
+Business model is needed for a hackathon, too

-VIDEO and audio
+Video and audio

 Have any questions for me regarding your hackathon pitch?
 Please do not hesitate to ask.